alanmcgee/alanmcgee.github.io/src/content/blog/the-how-of-teaching.md

 ---
-title: 'The How of Teaching'
+title: The How of Teaching
 date: '2011-08-31'
 ---